lightswitch05/php-version-audit/README.md

 * vulnerabilities: object - CVEs known to affect auditVersion with details about the CVE.
 CVE Details might be null for recently discovered CVEs.

 ## Project Goals:

 * Always use update-to-date information and fail if it becomes too stale.
 Since this tool is designed to help its users stay informed, it must in turn fail if it becomes outdated.
 * Fail if the requested information is unavailable. ex. getting the support end date of PHP version 6.0, or 5.7.0.
 Again, since this tool is designed to help its users stay informed, it must in turn fail if the requested information is unavailable.
 * Work in both open and closed networks (as long as the tool is up-to-date).
 * Minimal footprint and dependencies.
 * Runtime support for the oldest supported version of PHP.
 If you are using this tool with an unsupported version of PHP, then you already have all the answers that this tool can give you: Yes, you have vulnerabilities and are out of date.
 Of course that is just for the run-time, it is still the goal of this project to supply information about any reasonable version of PHP.

-## TODO
+## Acknowledgments & License

-* Add logging with an optional verbose flag(s)
-* Improve tests & code coverage
+* This project is released under the [Apache License 2.0](https://raw.githubusercontent.com/lightswitch05/php-version-audit/master/LICENSE).
+* The accuracy of the information provided by this project cannot be verified or guaranteed.
+All functions are provided as convenience only and should not be used for reliability, accuracy, or punctuality.
+* The logo was created using Colin Viebrock's [PHP Logo](https://www.php.net/download-logos.php) as the base image, released under [Creative Commons Attribution-Share Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
+The logo has been modified from its original form to include overlay graphics.
+* This project and the use of the modified PHP logo is not endorsed by Colin Viebrock.
+* This project and the use of the PHP name is not endorsed by The PHP Group.
+* CVE details and descriptions are downloaded from National Institute of Standard and Technology's [National Vulnerability Database](https://nvd.nist.gov/).
+This project and the use of CVE information is not endorsed by NIST or the NVD.
+CVE details are provided as convenience only.
+The accuracy of the information cannot be verified.
+* PHP release details and support dates are parsed from ChangeLogs ([4](https://www.php.net/ChangeLog-4.php), [5](https://www.php.net/ChangeLog-5.php), [7](https://www.php.net/ChangeLog-7.php)) as well as [Supported Versions](https://www.php.net/supported-versions.php) and [EOL dates](https://www.php.net/eol.php).
+The accuracy of the information cannot be verified.